 In the frame of a new program of the Austrian Science Fund called »Young Independent Research Group« (YIRG), developed in cooperation with the OeAW to promote interdisciplinary research, a team of young scientists is dedicated to the transformation of an ancient sanctuary during Roman and Late Antique periods, with a view on the Medieval phases of use.
-The project is located at the Austrian Archaeological Institute at the Austrian Academy of Science and will be carried out in cooperation with the Institute for the Study of Ancient Culture (OeAW).
-Lilli Zabrana (OeAI: Archaeology, Architecture, Coordinator), Vera Hofmann (IKAnt: Philology, Epigraphy), Verena Fugger (OeAI: Late Antique Archaeology, Religious Studies) are the main researcher of this project; Pedro Gonçalves as research associate is responsible for the geoarchaeological analysis and interpretation.
+The project was submitted jointly with the former Institute for the Cultural History of Antiquity at the OeAW, which has now been part of the OEAI since 2021.
+The lead researchers of this project are Lilli Zabrana (archaeology, architecture, coordinator), Vera Hofmann (ancient history, epigraphy) and Verena Fugger (late antique archaeology, history of religion).
+Pedro Gonçalves as research assistant is responsible for the geoarchaeological analyses and their interpretation.

 Religous Studies and Research History of the Artemision